 1. Ayurvedic Medicines for Fibroids Treatment

 These Ayurvedic formulations can be consumed upon consultation with Ayurvedic doctor, who can advise you on specific dosage and directions.

 Ayurvedic medicines for fibroids provide an effective way to treat hormone imbalance, detoxify and purify the blood tissues, reduce inflammation, prevent irregular bleeding and pelvic pain.

 All the herbal remedies and Ayurvedic formulations that have been shared in this post are for information purpose only.
 All of these are potent Ayurvedic medicines that should be taken under the supervision of a qualified Ayurvedic doctor only.
 Do not indiscriminately use Ayurvedic herbs.
 It may cause more harm than benefit.

 Amla is an effective herbal medicine for natural detoxification process.
 It is an anti-inflammatory agent, so it removes free radicals and helps to treat hormonal imbalance.

 Licorice is a sweet tasting herbal medicine that helps to balance hormones and reduces digestive symptoms as bloating.
 Specifically, it helps to reduce high Estrogen and high Androgen level.
 This reduces the growth and spread of fibroids.

 Ashoka bark acts as a tonic for uterus.
 It promotes ovulation, establishes hormone balance and significantly reduces high Estrogen levels.
-Thus, it is highly effective to restrict the development and growth of the fibroids.
+Thus, it is highly effective to restrict the development and growth of fibroids.

 4. Aloe Vera

-Aloe vera has a toning effect on reproductive system, specifically the uterus.
-It is an emmanagogue, meaning it helps to establish regular menstrual flow.
+Aloe vera has a toning effect on the reproductive system, specifically the uterus.
+It is an emmenagogue, meaning it helps to establish regular menstrual flow.
 It significantly reduces inflammation and pain in the body.